 - Embedded documentation files whose name ends in ".wiki" or ".md" or ".markdown".

 The formatting rules for fossil wiki are designed to be simple and intuitive.
 The idea is that wiki provides paragraph breaks, numbered and bulleted lists, and hyperlinking for simple documents together with a safe subset of HTML for more complex formatting tasks.

 The Markdown formatting rules are more complex, but are also more widely known, and are thus provided as an alternative.

 Stand-alone Wiki Pages

 Each wiki page has its own revision history which is independent of the sequence of check-ins (check-ins).
 Wiki pages can branch and merge just like check-ins, though as of this writing (2008-07-29) there is no mechanism in the user interface to support branching and merging.
 The current implementation of the wiki shows the version of the wiki page that has the most recent timestamp.

 In other words, if two users make unrelated changes to the same wiki page on separate repositories and those repositories are synced, the wiki page will fork.
 The web interface will display whichever edit was checked in last.
 The other edit can be found in the history.
 The file format will support merging the branches back together, but there is no mechanism in the user interface (yet) to perform the merge.

-Files in the source tree that use the ".wiki" suffix can be accessed and displayed using special URLs to the fossil server.
+Files in the source tree that use the ".wiki", ".md", or ".markdown" suffixes can be accessed and displayed using special URLs to the fossil server.
 This allows project documentation to be stored in the source tree and accessed online.
 (Details are described separately.)